mozilla/addon-sdk/packages/api-utils/docs/xpcom.md

     // register observer
     observer.register();

-## Implementing XCOM factories
+## Implementing XPCOM factories

-Module exports `Factory` exemplar, object that may be used to create objects implementing [nsIFactory](https://developer.mozilla.org/en/XPCOM_Interface_Reference/nsIFactory)
+The module exports the `Factory` exemplar object that may be used to create objects implementing the [nsIFactory](https://developer.mozilla.org/en/XPCOM_Interface_Reference/nsIFactory)
 interface: